-5 Pre-Employment Checks
+5. Pre-employment checks

-Any offer of appointment made to a successful candidate, including anyone who has lived or worked abroad, must be conditional on the satisfactory completion of the necessary preemployment checks and the school will:
+Any offer of appointment made to a successful candidate, including anyone who has lived or worked abroad, must be conditional on the satisfactory completion of the necessary preemployment checks and we will:

-- verify a candidate's identity, it is important to be sure that the person is who they claim to be, this includes being aware of the potential for individuals changing their name.
+- Verify a candidate's identity, it is important to be sure that the person is who they claim to be, this includes being aware of the potential for individuals changing their name.
 Best practice is checking the name on their birth certificate, where this is available.
-Further identification checking guidelines can be found here. - obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working in the school but is not working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
-The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - Separate barred list checks must only be carried out in the following circumstances:

-• for newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) (and where all other relevant checks have been carried out); or,

-• where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks have been carried out).
+Further identification checking guidelines can be found here. - Obtain (via the candidate) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity; and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working for us but is not working in regulated activity (see Appendix 1) - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
+We will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - Separate barred list checks must only be carried out in the following circumstances: - For newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) (and where all other relevant checks have been carried out); or, - Where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks have been carried out).

-- ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
-A job applicant can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role see paragraph 5.3. - verify the candidate's right to work in the UK.
-Advice on this can be found on the Gov.uk website. - Since 1 July 2021 candidates from an EEA Country are required to provide evidence of having obtained settled status under the EU Settlement Scheme. - Since January 2021, any overseas external candidates must apply for a VISA via the New Points Based Immigration Scheme. - if the candidate has lived or worked outside the UK, make any further checks the school feel appropriate which would include an overseas police check see paragraph 5.4. - verify professional qualifications as appropriate by viewing original certificates.
-The Teacher Services system should be used to verify any award of qualified teacher status (QTS) and the completion of teacher induction or probation. - ensure the candidate is checked against the prohibition from teaching orders see paragraph 5.1. - ensure the candidate is checked against the prohibition from management roles (section 128) check where applicable (part of barred list check for those in regulated activity) see paragraph 5.1. - ensure the candidate completes a childcare disqualification declaration (where appropriate) see paragraph 5.5.
+- Ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2). - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
+A job candidate can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role - see paragraph 5.3. - Verify the candidate's right to work in the UK.
+Advice on this can be found on the Gov.uk website. - Since 1 July 2021 candidates from an EEA Country are required to provide evidence of having obtained settled status under the EU Settlement Scheme. - Since January 2021, any overseas external candidates must apply for a VISA via the New Points Based Immigration Scheme. - If the candidate has lived or worked outside the UK, make any further checks we feel are appropriate which would include an overseas police check see paragraph 5.4. - Verify professional qualifications as appropriate by viewing original certificates.
+The Teacher Services system should be used to verify any award of qualified teacher status (QTS) and the completion of teacher induction or probation. - Ensure the candidate is checked against the prohibition from teaching orders see paragraph 5.1. - Ensure the candidate is checked against the prohibition from management roles (section 128) check where applicable (part of barred list check for those in regulated activity) see paragraph 5.1. - Ensure the candidate completes a childcare disqualification declaration (where appropriate) see paragraph 5.5.

-3.1 Secretary of State Prohibition Orders and Section 128 direction (teaching and management roles)
+5.1.
+Secretary of State Prohibition Orders and Section 128 direction (teaching and management roles)